deepakbhalla/microservices-full-pack-examples/microservices_with_spring_cloud_eureka/README.md

-# Microservice communication - Getting Started
+# Microservice with Spring Cloud Eureka Service Registry and Discovery

 This project has two services -